In 2016 there were not one, but two shocking election results that resulted in the world stock markets moving sharply downwards.

 Some might decide to reduce the number of makers they work with and you might lose out because of that (or benefit because you now get a bigger proportion of the sales).

 The bottom line is that you can’t completely rely on retail.
-If you haven’t got a website from which people can purchase your products, or at the very least an Etsy store, now is the time to make that a priority.
+If you haven’t got a website from which people can purchase yor products, or at the very least an Etsy Store, now is the time to make that a priority.

 Which areas of your business are likely to be more resilient?